Stuycs-K/Systems-Lab11-Signal-Template/README.md

   1. Print to stdout "Process with PID: XXX Exiting due to SIGINT" replacing XXX with the actual process id.
   2. Append the above message to a file output.txt

-SIGUSR1
+SIGQUIT

 * Print out the PID and Parent PID in the format: "PPID: XXX , PID: YYY" replacing XXX and YYY with the correct ID values.
-DO NOT cause the program to exit.
+* DO NOT cause the program to exit.

 ## Running the program and testing:

-As always include a makefile with a run and compile target.
+Include a makefile with a run and compile target.

-After running your program I will use the kill command to send signals to your program.
+After running your program I will use the kill command (or keyboard shortcuts) to send signals to your program.